faryabiLab/chromatin-traces-vis/README.md

 **DataProvider**: load csv file and parse it into a map grouped by fov and s

 -   dataBys: map of data grouped by fov and s
+-   keys: mapping of fov number and valid allele numbers
 -   setDataBysHandler

 **TraceProvider**: Given the data by s, perform data wrangling